 1. The Innocents Abroad (Mark Twain)

 The Innocents Abroad was Mark Twain’s witty account of a grand tour of Europe and the Holy Land with a group of travelers in the 1860s.
 Unlike his better known masterpiece, The Adventures of Huckleberry Finn, Twain’s travel book is based on true events.
 Twain provides humorous and controversial observations about the people he encounters at each of the locations including Italy, France, and the Holy Land.
 In addition, Twain gives interesting insights into the human condition.
-Not to mention some funny jabs at the elites.
+He also pokes fun at elitism.

 2. In a Sunburned Country (Bill Bryson)